BartKnucle/resume/readme.md

 ## Description

 IT engineer since 1999, I managed to deliver integrated systems since then.
-I worked for several european companies as **systeme administrator, software architect, network administrator, database administrator and IT manager.**
+I worked for several european companies as **system administrator, software architect, network administrator, database administrator and IT manager.**

 Feel free to clone my repositories to check my work.